AckslD/nvim-neoclip.lua/README.md

 That's it!

-Oh, one more thing, you can define an optional filter if you don't want some things to be saved.
+Oh, some more things, you can define an optional filter if you don't want some things to be saved and custom actions to take.

 Hold on, `neoclip` optionally also supports persistent history between sessions powered by [`sqlite.lua`](https://github.com/tami5/sqlite.lua).